How to manage remote teams

 And then make the culture revolve around the philosophy.

 Think company culture’s just a gimmick?
-Think again.
+Nope!
 Those values are tied to brand identity.
 Think brand identity isn’t important to success?
-Thought so.
+Think again.

 Zapier are probably the kings of this organisational setup in tech.